Best High-Yield Savings Accounts in July 2025

 • Minimum deposit: $0

-The Ally Savings Account comes with an impressive APY of 4.00% across all balance tiers and is another fee-free account.
+The Ally Savings Account comes with a 3.50% APY across all balance tiers and is another fee-free account.
 You can also say goodbye to minimum balance requirements.

 What sets the Ally Savings Account apart is its innovative tools that accelerate your savings journey.
 You can create up to 10 different “buckets” within your account, like “Emergency Fund” or “House Down Payment,” allowing you to allocate funds for specific goals.